CBSé: Market position and distribution

-Facilities
+Operations

-The company currently has six facilities located in different parts of Argentina.
-CBSé’s administrative headquarters are based in Buenos Aires.
-Its industrial facility, Establecimiento Santa Ana, is located in Santa Ana, Misiones.
-They also have three drying facilities in Misiones, one in Capioví, one in San Pedro and another in Andresito.
-In addition to these, they grow their own crops of aromatic herbs in Valle Fértil, San Juan.
-Their facility Planta Frontera in Santa Fé functions as a bagging plant.
+CBSé operates several facilities in Argentina.
+Its administrative headquarters are located in Buenos Aires.
+Its principal industrial facility, Establecimiento Santa Ana, is located in Santa Ana, Misiones.
+The company also operates drying facilities in Capioví, San Pedro and Andresito, and cultivates its own herbs in Valle Fértil, San Juan.
+Its facility, Planta Frontera in Santa Fé, functions as a bagging plant.